-By applying thermal compound to your CPU you can help prevent your system from overheating and risking your computer hardware getting damaged.
+So what thermal compound actually do?
+By applying thermal compound to your CPU and/or your heatsink, you can help maximize the effectiveness of cooling, and help keep temps down to prevent your system from overheating and risking your computer hardware getting damaged.
 It is easy to apply thermal compound and in certain situations it can make a significant difference, especially if you're overclocking.

-- Now you can finally get to actually applying thermal compound.
-Squeeze a tiny drop of the paste onto the CPU core.
+Now let's get to the basic steps of actually applying thermal compound.
+Squeeze a tiny drop of the paste onto the top of your installed CPU in the center.
 You will only need about 2mm of the stuff (roughly the size of a grain of rice) and make sure you don't spill any of the paste on other parts of your system.

-- Using an object with a straight edge such as a razor blade or a credit card, spread the thermal compound evenly on your CPU.
+So, if you have a square-based cooler, use an object with a straight edge such as a razor blade or a credit card, and spread the thermal compound evenly on your CPU.
 Make sure that the object you use is clean to start with before you start spreading the paste around.
 The paste should end up as a thin layer across the CPU surface without any gaps.

 When you think that you have applied the paste properly, you can then proceed to install your heatsink onto your CPU core.
 That's practically it for applying thermal compound/paste.
 For full detail and photos, including everything else you need to know about installing your cooler and other parts, see our full PC building book.